-Figure 10.
-(Left) Eradication probabilities on a complete initial tree with b branches and forty criminals for k=30 and law enforcement strategy $Q_D(q=3)$.
-On a linear chain (b=1) the eradication probability is one, since no dead-ends will be reached.
-Increasing b allows for more dead-ends to be encountered so that the eradication probability decreases until a threshold value of b when the height of the network becomes small enough to allow for easier access to the kingpin.
-Here b=3.
-(Right) Eradication probabilities using full initial trees with b branches and height b as initial conditions and using strategy $Q_D(q=3)$.
-The initial number of criminals is $(b^{h+1}-1)/(b-1)$.
-For all values of b eradication is higher for lower values of b, b indicating that best results will be obtained with law enforcement intervening on initially contained networks, as can be expected.
-Qualitatively similar results arise for other strategies $Q_D(q)$ and $Q_A(p)$.
+FIG. 10.
+Varying initial conditions prior to law enforcement intervention.
+Left: Eradication probabilities on a complete initial tree with b branches and 40 criminals for k = 30 and law enforcement strategy $Q_D(q = 3)$ .
+On a linear chain (b = 1) the eradication probability is 1, since no dead ends will be reached.
+Increasing b allows for more dead ends to be encountered so that the eradication probability decreases until a threshold value of b when the height of the network becomes small enough to allow for easier access to the kingpin.
+Here b = 3.
+Right: Eradication probabilities using full initial trees with b branches and height b as initial conditions and using strategy $D_D(q = 3)$ .
+The initial number of criminals is $D_D(b) = D_D(b) = D_D(b)$ .
+For all values of $D_D(b) = D_D(b)$ indicating that best results will be obtained with law enforcement intervening on initially contained networks, as can be expected.
+Qualitatively similar results arise for other strategies $D_D(a)$ and $D_D(a)$ .